metabase/metabase/docs/users-guide/04-asking-questions.md

 ## Grouping your metrics

 Depending on the grouping column you select, Metabase will show you what it thinks is the best default visualization or chart for this summary.
-So if you select a date column, you'll see a line chart like this (you can click the green **Summarize** button to view the summarize side bar).
+So if you select a date column, you'll see a line chart like this (you can click the green **Summarize** button to view the summarize sidebar).

 ![Grouping by a date column](./images/notebook/summarize-timeseries.png)